-Open the image file in a raster image or photograph editing program such as Jasc Paint Shop Pro, GNU Gimp, Corel Photopaint, DL&C Picture Window Pro or Adobe Photoshop (I've not found the simple editors which come with scanners, M$ Windows or M$ Office to be much good), correct the rotation if it slipped on the scanner, and crop off the scanner background.
+Open the image file in a raster image or photograph editing program such as Jasc Paint Shop Pro, GNU Gimp, Corel Photopaint, DL&C Picture Window Pro or Adobe Photoshop (I've not found the simple editors which come with scanners, Microsoft Windows or Microsoft Office to be much good), correct the rotation if it slipped on the scanner, and crop off the scanner background.
 This is easy.
 Unfortunately the next editing stage is not.

 The most tedious part of scanning with a normal flatbed scanner is getting rid of the white specks from the inevitable dust motes.
 Good image editing programs have several dust removing tools varying from almost fully automatic to almost fully manual.
 The automatic ones are much less time consuming than the manual ones but remove fine detail in the images along with the dust.
 Commonly recommended automatic tools include: